jranke/mkin/README.md

   componenent for each of the observed variables will be optimised in a second stage after the primary optimisation algorithm has converged.
-* When a metabolite decline phase is not described well by SFO kinetics, either IORE kinetics (often producing failures of the integration algorithm) or SFORB kinetics (working nicely) can be used for the metabolite, adding one respectively two parameters to the system.
+* When a metabolite decline phase is not described well by SFO kinetics, SFORB kinetics can be used for the metabolite.

 ## GUI